Sashimi: Varieties

-Some sashimi ingredients, such as octopus, are sometimes served cooked given their chewy nature.
+Some sashimi ingredients, such as octopus, are sometimes served cooked given their chewiness.
 Most seafood, such as tuna, salmon, and squid, are served raw.
-Tataki (たたき or 叩き, 'pounded') is a type of sashimi that is quickly and lightly seared on the outside, leaving it raw inside.
+Tataki ('pounded') is a type of sashimi that is quickly and lightly seared on the outside, leaving it raw inside.

 Ingredients other than raw fish meat

-Food cut into small pieces and eaten with wasabi and soy sauce may be called sashimi in Japan, including the following ingredients.
-Like bamboo shoots, the food is enjoyed raw to appreciate the freshness, and producers and farmers offer those sashimi at their properties in top season.
-Some of the vegetables are enjoyed as thin sliced strips and called sashimi while they resemble fish meat, like avocado as salmon and konnyaku as puffer fish.
+Food that is cut into small pieces and eaten with wasabi and soy sauce may be called sashimi in Japan, including the following ingredients.
+Like bamboo shoots, the food is eaten raw to appreciate its freshness, and producers and farmers offer sashimi at their properties in top season.
+Some vegetables are eaten as thin-sliced strips and called sashimi since they resemble fish meat, like avocado as salmon and konnyaku as pufferfish.

-Less common, but not unusual, sashimi ingredients are vegetarian items, such as yuba (bean curd skin), and raw red meats, such as beef (known as gyuunotataki) or horse (known as basashi).
-Chicken "sashimi" (known as toriwasa) is considered by some to be a delicacy; the Nagoya kōchin, French poulet de Bresse and its American derivative, the blue foot chicken, are favored by many for this purpose, as, besides their taste, they are certified to be free of Salmonella.
+Less common, but not unusual, sashimi ingredients are vegetarian items, such as yuba (bean curd skin), and raw red meats, such as beef or horse (known as basashi).
+Chicken "sashimi" (known as toriwasa) is considered by some people to be a delicacy.
 Chicken sashimi is sometimes slightly braised or seared on the outside.